-It took us almost 3 hours to get through Challenge Mode Shado-Pan.
+The first time I signed on for a challenge mode, it took us almost 3 hours to get through Shado-Pan Monastary.
 We were bored on a Friday night and decided to give the challenge mode daily a shot thinking we’d be able to plow through it.

 Yeah, we got a rude awakening.